Collinskanyiri/passwordlocker/ReadMe.md

 ## Description

-   When you run the program it first instructs you to enter your username and it lets you choose some short commands which are:
+   When you run the program it first instructs you to enter your username and it lets you choose some short commands.
-   cc: create a new_user account with a user_defined password
-   dc: display credentials and user
-   can: create a new_user account with auto-generated password
-   ex: exit

 ### SETUP/INSTALLATION REQUIREMENTS

-  If you want to use the program clone the repository and run the following command in terminal: python3.7 run.py
+  If you want to use the program clone the repository and run the following command in terminal: python3.8
+  ./run.py

 #### Known bugs